Lab-Vankerschaver/16S-ML-models/README.md

 These models have been combined in the jupyter notebook file (models_notebook.ipynb).
 This notebook also contains the scripts required for preprocessing the data and labels, compiling and running the models, and saving and visualising the results.

+The seperate data-processing and model-training scripts can be use when the memory requirements for running the complete jupyter notebook are too high for the user's system.